pedrobp/state-management-react/README.md

 Have fun playing with states!

-Follow the PDF for more information.
+Follow the PDF in *docs* folder for more information.